Media Format Reference

 - AAC playback in HTML5 only supported on Windows.

 In addition to self-hosted audio and video files, JW Player includes native support for playing YouTube videos.
-This is possible through built-in support for the Chromeless Player API.
+This is possible through built-in support for the Chromeless Player API for Flash and the iFrame API for HTML5 playback.
 YouTube videos are embedded by linking to their page, using one of the following schemes:

 Some additional notes on YouTube support: